Email FacebookTwitterMenu burgerClose thin

 On the other hand, an annuity could fall short of your retirement goals as inflation could erode the value of your payments.
 For comparison, a Goldman Sachs report points out that stock market investments historically have averaged 10-year returns of 9.2% over the past 140 years.

-In either case, whether you invest in an annuity, a 401(k) or combine both in your retirement strategy, consulting a financial advisor could help you assess the benefits and risks for your retirement needs.
+In either case, whether you invest in an annuity, a 401(k) or combine both in your retirement strategy, consulting a financial advisor could help you assess the benefits and risks for your individual retirement needs.

 Bottom Line

-Choosing between an annuity and investing in a 401(k) is going to depend on a number of factors from how much you can save to how much you need to earn during your retirement years.
+Choosing between an annuity and investing in a 401(k) is going to depend on a number of factors, from how much you can save to how much you need to earn during your retirement years.
 If you go through the pros and cons of each and still aren’t sure, consider working with a professional financial advisor to help you decide the best path forward to the retirement of your dreams.

 Tips to Plan for Your Retirement